Spot a big wave, paddle into position and commit to the ride

 In addition we do not invest in proof of concept phases and KEEN will look for commercial momentum.
 We like to back companies who are ready to scale internationally.

-Alexander is a founding Partner of Keen Venture Partners.
 Alexander brings over 20 years in international marketing, sales and general management and venture experience.
-Before joining Keen Venture Partners, Alexander was a general partner at Prime Ventures.
-Alexander invested and served as boardmember in Cint (online market research), Greetz (online greetingcards), Layar (augmented reality), Takeaway.com (online food delivery) and Bright Computing (advanced cluster management).
-Prior to Prime Alexander was board member and Chief Operating Officer of TomTom, the personal navigation company.
-Alexander played a major role in the international growth and marketing success of the company and he was part of the leadership team that IPO-ed the company on the Amsterdam Stock Exchange in 2005.
-Prior to his time at TomTom he held a number of senior directors’ positions at MARS Inc. and Unilever NV, living and working across Europe.
-Alexander holds an MA degree in Law from the University of Amsterdam and an MBA degree from the Rotterdam School of Management.
-Alexander serves as the chairman of the board of the Stedelijk Museum of Amsterdam, as a trustee of the Turing and Ribbink-van den Hoek foundations, as a trustee of Het Amsterdams Lyceum, and as a non-executive director of Koninklijke Tichelaar, Makkum.
+Alexander was most recently general partner at Prime Ventures where he invested in, and served as board member to: Cint, Greetz, Layar, Takeaway.com and Bright Computing.
+Prior Alexander was board member and Chief Operating Officer of TomTom, the personal navigation company.
+Alexander played a major role in the international growth and he was part of the leadership team that IPO-ed the company.
+Before his time at TomTom he held a number of senior directors’ positions across Europe at MARS Inc. and Unilever NV.
+Alexander currently serves as the chairman of the board of the Stedelijk Museum of Amsterdam.
+He holds an MA degree in Law from the University of Amsterdam and an MBA degree from the Rotterdam School of Management.

-Ben is Founding Partner at Keen Venture Partners.
-He has held numerous executive positions at leading telecommunications and technology providers over a span of more than three decades, Ben has served as CEO of BT; Chief Operating Officer of Lucent Technologies; and as president and general manager of PTT Telecom, a KPN subsidiary in the Netherlands.
-Ben was most recently CEO of Alcatel-Lucent from 2008 to 2013.
-He has served on the Boards of NED Sport 7 (Netherlands TV sports channel); NED Astro (Cable TV); Unisource (European telecom cooperation between Telefonica, TeliaSonera, Swisscom and KPN); Endemol (TV content); NED UPS (packages delivery); The World Economic Forum; and as an Advisory Council Member for ING (banking).
-He is Chairman of the CBI Energy and Climate Change Board in the UK and currently on the Board of Directors of Akamai (content delivery and cloud infrastructure services), AkzoNobel (paint and chemicals) and Bharti Airtel (telecommunications).
-Ben has been made an officer of the Orange Order-Nassau and an Honorary Knight of the British Empire (KBE).
-He is a recipient of the Chevalier de la Légion d ‘Honneur medal.
-He graduated with a master’s degree in law and international politics from the State University of Utrecht, Holland.
+Ben Verwaayen has held numerous executive positions at leading telecommunications and technology providers over a span of more than three decades, He was formerly the Chief Executive Officer of telecommunications company Alcatel-Lucent, as well as BT PLC.
+He also served as the former President of KPN Telcom and the former Vice Chairman of Lucent Technologies.
+He is Chairman of the CBI Energy and Climate Change Board in the UK and currently on the Board of Directors of Akamai, AkzoNobel, Bharti Airtel and OFCOM.
+Ben has been made an officer of the Orange Order-Nassau and an Honorary Knight of the British Empire (KBE) and Chevalier de la Légion d ‘Honneur.
+He holds a master’s degree in law and international politics from the University of Utrecht.